projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

      $ make
      $ sudo make install

-   .. note:: The ``dev-acrn-v6.1.0`` branch is used in this tutorial.
-It is
+   .. note:: The ``dev-acrn-v6.1.0`` branch is used in this tutorial and is
       the default branch.

 4. Edit and enable these options in ``/etc/libvirt/libvirtd.conf``::